Glossary of Terms (alphabetical)

-- Provides accident and health expenses not covered under Medicare.
-The "policy type" identifies which of the standard Medicare supplement policies is involved in the complaint.
-The various types of standard policy form choices ("A" through "J") are available for Medicare supplemental insurance coverage.
-Choice "P" means those insured before June 1, 1992 and no longer being offered.
-Choice "O" means "other" and not meeting any of the choices listed.
+Provides accident and health expenses not covered under Medicare.
+The "policy type" identifies which of the standard Medicare supplemental policies is involved in the complaint.
+The various types of standard policy form choices ("A" through "N") are available for Medicare supplemental insurance coverage. .

-- Insurance for sea-going vessels and their cargoes, including liabilities connected with them.
-This covers ships or hulls, goods or cargoes, earnings (i.e. passage money, commissions, profit) and liability incurred by the owner or by any party interested in or responsible for insurable property for reasons of maritime perils while in transport.
+Insurance for sea-going vessels and their cargoes, including liabilities connected with them.
+This covers ships or hulls, goods or cargoes, earnings (such as passage money, commissions, profit) and liability incurred by the owner or by any party interested in or responsible for insurable property for reasons of maritime perils while in transport.

 Renters / Tenants

-- Coverage for the contents of a renter's home / apartment and liability.
+Coverage for the contents of a renter's home or apartment and liability.
 Tenant policies reflect homeowners insurance, except they do not cover the structure.
 Covers inside structure changes such as carpeting, kitchen appliance, and built-in bookshelves.

 Replacement Cost - Miscellaneous